Emirate

 An emirate is a territory ruled by an emir, a title used by monarchs or high officeholders in the Muslim world.
 From a historical point of view, an emirate is a political-religious unit smaller than a caliphate.
 It can be considered equivalent to a principality in non-Muslim contexts.

-Currently in the world, there are two emirates that are independent states (Kuwait, and Qatar), one state ruled by an unrecognised emirate (Afghanistan) and a state that consists of a federation of seven emirates, the United Arab Emirates.
-A great number of previously independent emirates around the world are now part of larger states, as can be seen in Nigeria.
+Currently in the world, there are three emirates that are independent states (Afghanistan, Kuwait, and Qatar) and a state that consists of a federation of seven emirates (the United Arab Emirates).
+A great number of previously independent emirates around the world are now part of larger states.